 - Good standing with the college/university last attended

-- Completion of at least 45 credit hours of required courses before applying to the program, with a plan for completing all prerequisite and core work prior to fall entry into the professional program
+- Completion of at least 45 credit hours of required courses before applying to the program, with a plan for completing all prerequisite and core work prior to the first fall semester in the professional-entry program

 For questions regarding transfer equivalencies, please contact your academic advisor.
 You may also visit the Texas Common Course Numbering System Webpage to compare course numbers between schools.